shpp/programming.org.ua/README.md

+### Prerequisites
+To work with project install [nvm](https://github.com/nvm-sh/nvm) and install nodejs version from [.nvmrc](https://github.com/ihor-bobyr/programming.org.ua/blob/master/.nvmrc) file by [nvm](https://github.com/nvm-sh/nvm).
+After that call `nvm use` (to use correct nodejs version) in terminal.

 ### Development
-To build project install [nvm](https://github.com/nvm-sh/nvm) and install nodejs version from [.nvmrc](https://github.com/ihor-bobyr/programming.org.ua/blob/master/.nvmrc) file by [nvm](https://github.com/nvm-sh/nvm).
-After that call `nvm use` (to use correct nodejs version) in terminal and call `npm run start` after.
+ Call `npm run start` after.
 This will run webpack dev server in `http://localhost:8080`.

 ### Production
-To build project install [nvm](https://github.com/nvm-sh/nvm) and install nodejs version from [.nvmrc](https://github.com/ihor-bobyr/programming.org.ua/blob/master/.nvmrc) file by [nvm](https://github.com/nvm-sh/nvm).
-After that call `nvm use` (to use correct nodejs version) in terminal and call `npm run build` after.
+Call `npm run build` after.
 You will get static sites artifacts in `/dist` folder that can be served later by some server.